Gamblers not so anonymous: Beijing keeps closer eye on Macau

-MACAU (Reuters) - With little fanfare, China is sending an official with a ‘tough cop’ reputation to be its top man in Macau, the world’s biggest gambling hub, as Beijing puts tackling corruption center stage.
+MACAU, April 30 (Reuters) - With little fanfare, China is sending an official with a ‘tough cop’ reputation to be its top man in Macau, the world’s biggest gambling hub, as Beijing puts tackling corruption centre stage.

 Li Gang, a veteran of handling contentious issues in Hong Kong, is slated to this year take control of China’s liaison office in the former Portuguese colony - which like Hong Kong is a special administrative region under China’s ‘one country, two systems’ principle.